 Common Uses of A-Series Paper:

 • A4 (210 x 297 mm): This size is common for letter paper and documents in most countries outside North America.
-It’s ideal for letters, reports, and everyday printing.
+It’s ideal for letters, reports, and everyday activities.

 • A5 (148 x 210 mm): A5 paper is half the size of A4.
 It’s often used for notebooks, notepads, and small documents.
 It’s also a standard size for pocketbooks and booklets.

-• Smaller A-sizes (A6, A7.): These compact sizes are perfect for postcards, pocket notebooks, and notepads.
+• Smaller A-sizes (A6, A7, A8): These compact sizes are perfect for postcards, pocket notebooks, and business cards.
 They’re often used for quick notes and reminders.

-Standard paper sizes: A-series in inches, cm, mm.
+Standard paper size charts: A-series in inches, cm, mm.

 A0 33.1 x 46.8 84.1 x 118.9 841 x 1189